 No one wants to get dressed in a nicely tailored suit only to drive his date in a rusty old clunker that sputters down the road.
-Equally, a light Pilsener will be dominated by a beef stew and an imperial stout will overpower a summer salad.
-This is Impact.
+Equally, a light Pilsner will be dominated by a beef stew and an imperial stout will overpower a summer salad.
+This is impact.

 Simply put, pair light cheese with light beer, and pair that funky, washed-rind, juggernaut of a cheese with a beer so strong and flavorful that it can stand toe to toe with a grin.

 Here’s another piece of pairing advice: That which grows together often goes together.
 Either through terroir or the home field advantage, products that grow within the same region are generally a safe pairing.
 Good examples include Mexican beer, guacamole and flip flops, as well as an IPA, Northwest salmon and a flannel shirt.

 Before you dive in, you should know cheese flavors vary within a style as much as beer.
 Find a cheese expert, like those at the American Cheese Society, to navigate you through the wonderfully diverse world of cheese.
 The following pairings are meant to help you begin your adventure, not to help finish it.